therealfilko/tour_me_daddy/README.md

 # TODO
 1. Form pages
 - Tour name & category
-- Uploading ,selecting the rooms and renaming the images
+- Uploading panorama, rename the images and sort them into sections
 - Add a floorplan
 - Upload the mockup for the vr tour
 - Tour information and the creator details
 - Booking service options

+2. Authentication

+3. Trigger webhooks for asana and airtable